-Pioneering gamma knife treatment increases access for Kuwait patients with rare brain malformation
+Pioneering gamma knife treatment increases access for international patients with rare brain malformation

-Kuwaiti children with arteriovenous malformations, a rare brain malformation otherwise known as AVM, can now receive treatment with the well-established Gamma Knife technique in London, U.K. The procedure, which is now available to Kuwaiti patients treated at Great Ormond Street Hospital (GOSH), is set to improve the lives of hundreds of children suffering from AVMs.
+Children from around the world with arteriovenous malformations, a rare brain malformation otherwise known as AVM, can now receive treatment with the well-established Gamma Knife technique in London, U.K. The procedure, which is now available to international patients treated at Great Ormond Street Hospital (GOSH), is set to improve the lives of hundreds of children suffering from AVMs.
 This technique offers potentially lower risks to the patient compared to other surgical options currently available and offers a long-term solution for deep and small AVMs that are impossible to operate on using traditional approaches.

 AVMs occur in the brain and consist of a tangle of blood vessels within the brain tissue, which results in the diversion of blood through abnormal blood vessels causing it to bypass the surrounding normal tissue.
 AVMs occur in about less than 1% of the population, and they are usually developed at birth.
 These tangles lead to a weakening and eventual dilation of the blood vessels.
 Some AVMs do not cause any complications and are only found during a brain scan for another reason.
 However, depending on where they occur, AVMs can cause abnormal bleeding in 50% of cases, and seizures in 25% of cases.
 In some cases, the complications can be life-threatening.